rahav-manoharan/covid_impact_on_sensex/README.md

 # Impact of COVID-19 on the Indian Stock Market
-## as measured by looking at the performance of a market-weighted index - SENSEX
+## ..as measured by looking at the performance of a market-weighted index - SENSEX

 This repo contains shareable parts of the project completed towards fulfilment of requirements for the *Econometrics for Consultants* course, IIMB 2021